lance-mlabs/ixc-whitenoise/README.md

 Settings:

-  * `IXC_WHITENOISE_DEDUPE_EXTENSIONS` - Define short versions of long
+  * `IXC_WHITENOISE_DEDUPE_EXTENSIONS` - A dictionary mapping extension
-    extensions in a dict, e.g. `{'.jpeg': '.jpg', '.yaml': '.yml'}`.
-    Deduplicated files will use the short version.
+    variations to canonical versions.
+Unique files will use the canonical version.
+Default: `{'.jpeg': '.jpg', '.yaml': '.yml'}`.

-  * `IXC_WHITENOISE_DEDUPE_PATH_PREFIX` - Deduplicated files will be saved into
+  * `IXC_WHITENOISE_DEDUPE_PATH_PREFIX` - Unique files will be saved into this directory.
-    this directory.
 Their original path will be retained, but their filename will be replaced with a unique content hash.
+Default: `dd`.

+  * `IXC_WHITENOISE_ORIGINAL_BASENAME` - Append an abbreviated content hash to
+    the original basename instead of replacing it with a full content hash.
+    This reduces deduplicate, but may be better for SEO.
+Default: `False`.

+  * `IXC_WHITENOISE_ORIGINAL_BASENAME_HASH_LENGTH` - The number of characters
+    from the full content hash to use as an abbreviated hash.
+Default: `7`.

 Management commands: